Where to stay in Warsaw? In this post we have listed the best places to stay in Warsaw including a cost of travel analysis of the city

 If you are looking for a place where to stay in Warsaw this post analyses the best areas of the city.
 The old town and the area near the Warsaw Main Train Station are among the best places to stay in Warsaw, one of the most interesting cities in Central Europe.

 Warsaw is the capital of Poland is one of the most dynamic cities in Central Europe.
 Often underrated, the city offers a great variety of activities.
 It is in fact, comparable to Berlin or Prague if you like nightlife and eating out.

 Tourism in Warsaw: Overview

-There are two possible circumstances that render Warsaw less attractive then other Central European cities.
+There are two possible circumstances that render the largest city in Poland less attractive then other Central European cities.

 The first reason is its geographical location.
 As its located in Central Poland, Warsaw is not as easily accessible as Prague or Krakow.
 That is especially true if you are travelling by train.
 Nowadays however, with high penetration of low cost airlines in the EU, flying to Warsaw became accessible and easy.

 The second reason is that most of its historical buildings have been destroyed during the Second World War.
 Warsaw still has an Old Town but its far less impressive than those in Tallinn, Krakow or Bruges.